felixheck/hapi-auth-keycloak/README.md

 ## API
 #### Plugin Options

-> **Hint**: By default, the Keycloak server has built-in two ways to authenticate the client: client ID and client secret, or with a signed JWT.
+> By default, the Keycloak server has built-in two ways to authenticate the client: client ID and client secret, or with a signed JWT.
 This plugin supports both.
 Check the description of `secret` and `publicKey` for further information.
 >
-> If the signed JWTs are used as online strategy, ensure that the identifier of the related realm key (`kid`) is included in their header.
+> If the signed JWTs are used as online strategy, ensure that the identifier of the related realm key is included in their header as `kid`.
 >
 > | Strategy    | Online | Option      |
 > |:------------|:------:|:------------|